Grigore Filipescu: Early life and career

 During Grigore Filipescu's youth, his father was increasing his wealth as an industrialist, establishing an oil mill in his other estate, at Filipești-Surdila.
 This investment greatly contributed to the spread of sunflower cultivation in eastern Romania.
 Filipescu Jr grew up conscious of his boyar privilege, arguing that his paternal family "has always known how to love the peasants with all its heart, how to defend and guide them.
 He pointed out that the first peasant obște in [modern] Romania was formed on his grandfather's estate".
 He was also quoted as saying that, in the aftermath of a peasants' revolt in early 1907, "the Filipescu estate granted the most well-arranged deals—allowing peasants to keep two thirds [of what they produced]".

 After attending primary school in Bucharest, Grigore was sent to Lycée Louis-le-Grand.
 In 1902, he enrolled in the Zürich Polytechnic, graduating in 1907.
-After becoming an engineer, he studied at the law faculty of the University of Paris, earning a qualification as a lawyer.
+Upon becoming an engineer, he studied at the law faculty of the University of Paris, earning a qualification as a lawyer.
 During that interval, he had left-wing sympathies, attending events organized by Barbu Lăzăreanu and Christian Rakovsky.
 He witnessed Rakovsky's disputes with Romanian nationalists, which, as he wrote in 1912, gave him the certainty that socialism would eventually win.
 In 1909, Filipescu married Ioana (born 1890), daughter of Matei B. Cantacuzino and a representative of the Cantacuzene aristocrats.
 The couple lived on Nicolae Filipescu Street, in Bucharest, in a house designed by Ion D. Berindey; they had no children.
 By 1910, the younger Filipescu was also a promoter of sports.
 This passion ran in the family: Constantin Blaremberg had enjoyed horse racing, and pioneered sports journalism with the newspaper Sportul.
 Filipescu himself was a great lover of fencing, both as spectator and as participant.
 In November 1911 he organized the largest athletic event in Romania up to that date, himself taking part in matches.
 The following year, alongside Crown Prince Carol, Ottokar Czernin, and Alexandru Davila, he took part in the wax bullet dueling competition of Sinaia, designed as marksmanship practice.
 He was also passionate about horse racing, operating the Filipescu Stables, which won him the Peril Jaune Award at Băneasa Racecourse (October 1915).